-ECPs will have the opportunity to participate in value-based initiatives as they evolve under the RAE.
-ECPs will be held to a high standard of participation and accountability under these programs once they are developed and implemented.
+CCPs will have the opportunity to participate in value-based initiatives as they evolve under the regional organization.
+CCPs will be held to a high standard of participation and accountability under these programs once they are developed and implemented.

-ECP Auditing
+CCP Auditing